fstab/grok_exporter/CONFIG.md

 The configuration is as follows:
 * `type` is `gauge`.
 * `name`, `help`, `match`, and `labels` have the same meaning as for `counter` metrics.
 * `value` is a [Go template] for the value to be monitored.
 The template must evaluate to a valid number.
-The template may use to Grok fields from the `match` patterns, like the labels described above.
+The template may use to Grok fields from the `match` patterns, like the label templates described above.
 * `cumulative` is optional.
 By default, the last observed value is measured.
 With `cumulative: true`, the sum of all observed values is measured.

 Output for the example log lines above::